-'''

-private async Task<SearchResult> SearchPatient(IArgumentCollection

-\rightarrow arguments, SearchOptions options)

-{

-var query = queryContext.CreateQuery(new PatientQueryFactory(
+''' private async Task<SearchResult> SearchPatient(IArgumentCollection \rightarrow arguments, SearchOptions options) { var query = queryContext.CreateQuery(new PatientQueryFactory(

-→visiContext), arguments, options);

 var count = await query.ExecuteCount(visiContext);

 var patientResources = new List<IResource>();

 if (count > \emptyset)

 {

 var visiPatients = await query.Execute(visiContext).ToListAsync();

 foreach (var visiPatient in visiPatients)

-ł
+{

 patientResources.Add(resourceMapper.MapPatient(visiPatient));

 }

 }

 return new SearchResult(patientResources, query.GetPageSize(), count);

 }

 '''

 What happens behind the scenes is that the QueryBuilderContext creates a QueryBuilder that analyzes all the arguments and options, and translates that into calls into your PatientQueryFactory.
 This pattern offers maximum assistance in processing the search, but also gives you full control over the raw arguments in case you need that for anything.
-Any argument that is reported as in Error, or not handled will automatically show up in the OperationOutcome of the Firely Server response.